 Not saying that to brag (I was raised to believe tooting your own horn is very bad form), but to illustrate that "work from home, earn money while you sleep" is actually possible...if you have the right guidance and tools, and are willing to do the hard work required.
 And as long as you can avoid the hyenas on the internet lying in wait for vulnerable people...ugh!

 I probably went through a lot of the same things many others in my position did.
-I researched and studied real estate investing, stock trading, tax liens, work-at-home businesses, etc.
+I researched and studied various work-at-home businesses, real estate investing, stock trading, etc.

 Having an internet business sounded ideal.
 Work at home, make your own schedule, take time off when you want, even do your business on your laptop from anywhere in the world...a dream job!

 It sounded too good to be true.
 I studied Robert Allen's Multiple Streams of Internet Income, Scott Fox's Internet Riches, and Corey Rudl's Internet Marketing program, among others.
 They all were very inspiring, but I could never seem to get going on them.